 IMPORTANT be sure there are no lumps or ridges on your original that will keep you from getting good contact between the plate and the acetate.

 The easiest way to get Solarplates the right size is to order the size you need.
 A big paper cutter will work for cutting custom size plates, but you need to hold it very securely and pull the arm toward the plate as you cut.
 Use very firm, consistent pressure.
 It takes a bit of practice.
-Never put your hands or fingers directly on the plate, since it will mar or leave fingerprints.
-Use protective covering and take safety precautions.
-The part that is cut off will have a lip that is bent up, I immediately cut this off because if one forgets to do so, it will not give you good contact when you are exposing.
-In a normal room with fluorescent lighting you have about 20 minutes before the plate starts to expose, if there is any sun coming though windows, cover the plate with black plastic as soon as possible.
+Never put your hands or fingers directly on the plate once you remove the plastic protective layer, since it will mar or leave fingerprints.
+Take safety precautions, don’t put your hands in the washout water and eye protection is always a good idea.
+The part of the plate that is cut off will have a lip that is bent up, I immediately cut this off because if one forgets to do so, it will not give you good contact when you are exposing.
+In a normal room with very little light you have about 5 minutes before the plate starts to expose, if there is any sun coming though windows, cover the plate with black plastic as soon as possible.

 Since Solarplates expose in UV light, you can use the sun.
 Since I live in Oregon where daily sun is iffy, I use the Solarplate Exposure unit available through www.solarplate.com which is the least expensive manufactured unit available and made specifically for the process.
 It is pretty heavy with the box, but this extra weight gives you better contact.
 You need at least ¼ inch plate glass, do not use window or picture glass unless you test it first.
 Most Plexi-glas has a UV inhibitor in it and will not work.

-You should lay the plate face up on a thin foam or clean felt cushion.
+You should lay the plate face up, after removing the plastic protective sheet, on a thin foam or clean felt cushion.
 Next, place the artwork transparency face down on the plate.
 Add the piece of glass on top, creating a sandwich.
 Finally, place the exposure unit on top of the glass.
 The glass must be larger than the exposure unit or you will not have good contact.
-I usually expose the plate for about 90 seconds, however this may vary with the artwork.
+I usually expose the plate for about 35 seconds for the screen and 15-25 seconds for the image, however this may vary with the artwork.

 PROCESSING THE INTAGLIO IMAGE